Podcasts like Alyssa Milano: Sorry Not Sorry

 Email ****@npr.org

-Apple Rating 4.6/5Facebook 49.7KTwitter 131.8K Avg Length 31 min Why they are Similar Both Code Switch and Sorry Not Sorry focus on exploring complex social issues through diverse perspectives.
+Apple Rating 4.6/5Facebook 49.5KTwitter 131.8K Avg Length 32 min Why they are Similar Both Code Switch and Sorry Not Sorry focus on exploring complex social issues through diverse perspectives.
 They engage in discussions that challenge societal norms, aiming to inspire thoughtful discourse and transformative change.
 Through conversations with individuals from various backgrounds, each podcast seeks to bridge divides and foster understanding among differing ideologies, making them akin in their mission to incite impactful dialogue.

 Get Email Contact

-10. Make It Plain with Mark Thompson
+10. Make It Plain MIP with Rev. Mark Thompson

-Make It Plain with Mark Thompson Follow
+Make It Plain MIP with Rev. Mark Thompson Follow

 Website Apple Spotify

-Apple Rating 4.9/5Facebook 18.1KTwitter 19.8K Avg Length 43 min Why they are Similar Make It Plain with Mark Thompson and Sorry Not Sorry are alike because both podcasts serve as platforms for exploring social, political, and cultural issues, providing a voice to underrepresented perspectives.
+Apple Rating 4.9/5Facebook 18KTwitter 19.8K Avg Length 43 min Why they are Similar Make It Plain with Mark Thompson and Sorry Not Sorry are alike because both podcasts serve as platforms for exploring social, political, and cultural issues, providing a voice to underrepresented perspectives.
 They aim to foster thoughtful discourse and challenge societal norms through discussions with activists, politicians, and everyday individuals who are making significant impacts, thus inspiring transformative change.

 Get Email Contact